 Council and District Recruiting

-- Schedule a Growth Conference – a staff meeting or special meeting to review your market and prepare your plan for 2017.
+- Schedule a Growth Conference – a staff meeting or special meeting to review your market and prepare your Membership Plan for 2023.

 It is well documented that newly registered Cub Scouts have a far greater Scouting experience if they are provided an opportunity to participate in a Scouting activity within a few weeks after they join.
 For this purpose, it is recommended that you select a council- and district-wide theme for recruiting and deliver quickly a themed Scouting experience.
 To assist in your planning, there are playbooks around four common themes used by councils across the country.
 Click below for more information.